 Refunds for students leaving campus during the academic year are prorated based on the point of withdrawal within the semester.
-For refund purposes a week is seven calendar days beginning with the first day of classes.

 It is important that the student formally withdraws from the University since refunds are determined by the date of receipt of the withdrawal notice.
 Formal withdrawal starts at the Student Affairs Office in Carnegie Hall.